pangeo-forge/pangeo-forge-bakery-images/README.md

 # :construction: This repo is archived.
-It is no longer used in production. :construction:
+It is no longer used in production.
 ## We have kept this repo as an archive (rather than deleting it), in case it is useful as reference.

 # pangeo-forge Bakery Images ☁️🍞